Applications for Charityworks 2022 are now open and will close on 14 March, 1 pm! To apply, please follow this link.

 Due to the fact that we partner with a range of organisations and place Graduate Trainees into a vast number of varied roles, it is not possible to provide a detailed job description that applies to all positions at this stage.
 That said, there are 8 competencies which we believe are core to you succeeding on the programme.
 Through our selection process you will be assessed against the following criteria:

-Application Form: We will ask you to submit your personal details, education history and answer 4 questions which are designed to assess your motivations to join Charityworks.
+Application Form: We will ask you to submit your personal details and answer 4 questions which are designed to assess your motivations to join Charityworks.
 We strongly encourage you to read the information on our website and complete the self-selection tool before submitting your application.

 Please note,

 Assessment Centre: Your application will then be shortlisted.
 Unlike other graduate recruitment processes and as part of our commitment to diversity and fairness, there are no psychometric tests.
 This means two markers are guaranteed to read and mark your application.
-Successful candidates will be invited to one of our full-day assessment centres that will take place across England during May and early June 2022 (dates and locations TBC).* During the day you will take part in an interview and a variety of individual and group activities to assess you against our core competencies and values.
+Successful candidates will be invited to one of our assessment centres that will take place virtually online.
+You’ll participate in an interview and a variety of individual and group activities to assess you against our core competencies and values.
 Full details of the assessment centre will be sent to candidates in advance of the day.

 Placement Matching Offer: Candidates who have performed best throughout the selection process will be made an offer to join the Charityworks Placement Matching process, in mid-June.